Losant/losant-docs/docs/applications/application-tokens.md

+---
+description: Learn about creating and managing Application API tokens in the Losant platform.
+---

 # Application API Tokens

 Application tokens allow you to interact with a single [application](/applications/overview/) at a scope level you define.
 Using an application token, users can create, read, update or delete any child resource of the parent application – as well as the application itself.